unixfreak0037/ace2-core/documentation/docs/core/analysis_module_type.md

 # Analysis Module Type

-An `ace.analysis.AnalysisModuleType` represents a type of analysis module type that can be registered and used to analyze observables.
-The specification of the type dictates things like
+An **analysis module type** represents a *type* of analysis module that can be registered and used to analyze [observables](../design/observable.md).
+The specification of the type determines

 - what observables it is interested in analyzing.
 - what other analysis modules it depends on.